SergeyReizman/My_Windows_Service/Readme.md

 Install the Service:

-Install the service using the following command (you need to specify the full path to the MyService.exe file):
+Install the service using the following command
+(you need to specify the full path to the MyService.exe file):

 sc create MyService binPath= "<FullPathToMyService.exe>"

 Specifically:

-C:<Insert the exact path to the location of the project folder here>\Watchdog_service\dist\MyService.exe
+C:<Insert the exact path to the location of the project folder here>\My_Windows_Service\dist\MyService.exe

 Start the Service: